The Gunny Sack

 Pour the chocolate fondue into the fondue pot and light a candle underneath to keep the fondue warm.

-a pineapple, strawberry and rice crispy treat being dipped into chocolate
+A pineapple, strawberry and rice crispy treat on a skewer.

-Yes, you can use this chocolate fondue as the basis for other flavors of fondue.
-As mentioned above you can stir in flavored extracts as a way to change up the flavor.
+You can use this chocolate fondue as the basis for other flavors of fondue.
+As mentioned above, you can stir in flavored extracts as a way to change up the flavor.
 You can also stir in other ingredients or add yummy toppings.
 Here are some suggestions:

 • S’mores: Stir in softened marshmallow cream and top with crushed graham crackers.